huizhou68/scrapol/README.md

 The goal of `scrapol` is to facilitate academic study on American city council representatives whose information is publicly available on [Ballotpedia](https://ballotpedia.org/).
-This package enables users to gather politicians’ party and district information through the `ScrapingParty()` and `ScrapingDistrict()` functions, respectively.
-Alternatively, users may apply the `scrapol_city()` function to scrape both information simultaneously.
+This package enables users to gather politicians’ party and district information based solely on a url.
+Users could either utilize `ScrapingParty()` and `ScrapingDistrict()` to collect party and district information respectively or leverage the `scrapol_city()` function to gather both information simultaneously.

 This package was tailored for American city council members, although the `ScrapingParty()` function can be used to scrape party information